-Input: set of dependencies \Sigma and CQs q_1 and q_2
+Input: set of dependencies Σ and CQs q_1 and q_2

-Output: "yes" if every answer to q_1 is also an answer to q_2 in every database I

-with I \models \Sigma; "no" otherwise
+Output: "yes" if every answer to q_1 is also an answer to q_2 in every database I with $I \models \Sigma$; "no" otherwise

-'''

 For both reasoning tasks we consider only database instances that satisfy the given constraints.

 Note: We may consider reasoning problems to refer only to finite databases, or to generalised (possibly infinite) databases.
 In general, this does not lead to the same results, so it has to be defined.
 Unless otherwise stated, we always allow for infinite models/databases here.

+Markus Krötzsch, 3rd July 2018 Database Theory slide 11 of 17 Markus Krötzsch, 3rd July 2018 Database Theory slide 12 of 17

+Reasoning tasks (2)

+BCQ entailment under constraints:

+Input: set of dependencies Σ , database instance I, and boolean CQ q Output: "yes" if every extension $I' \supseteq I$ with $I' \models \Sigma$ also satisfies $I' \models q$; "no" otherwise

+Alternatively, we can also view I as a (syntactic) set of ground facts and ask if $I \cup \Sigma \models q$ (a first-order logic entailment problem)

+As usual, BCQ entailment is the decision-problem version for CQ answering slide 13 of 17

+Note: Again, we allow for the extension \mathcal{I}' to be infinite in general.

 Markus Krötzsch, 3rd July 2018

-Database Theory

-BCQ entailment under constraints:

-Input: set of dependencies Σ , database instance I, and boolean CQ qOutput: "yes" if every extension $I' \supseteq I$ with $I' \models \Sigma$ also satisfies $I' \models q$; "no" otherwise Alternatively, we can also view I as a (syntactic) set of ground facts and ask if $I \cup \Sigma \models q$ (a first-order logic entailment problem) As usual, BCQ entailment is the decision-problem version for CQ answering Note: Again, we allow for the extension \mathcal{I}' to be infinite in general.
-Theorem 18.16: Dependency implication, CQ containment under constraints, and BCQ entailment under constraints are equivalent problems.
-Proof: Consider a set Σ of dependencies.
+Reasoning is undecidable

+The following should not come as a surprise:

+Theorem 18.17: Query entailment under a set of tgd constraints is undecidable.

+Proof (sketch): This can be shown by direct encoding of a deterministic TM in query entailment, similar to our proof of Trakhtenbrot's Theorem:

+- Most axioms used there already are in the form of tgds - Negative information in consequences of first-order implications are handled by transformation:

+'''

+\varphi \to \neg H_1 \vee \neg H_2 \text{ becomes } \varphi \wedge H_1 \wedge H_2 \to \text{match}()

+'''

+- We can avoid equality by axiomatising its effects - Halting of the TM can be recognised by a rule that implies match() in this case (to make it easy to recognise, we can transform the TM to have a unique halting state)

+Checking entailment of BCQ match() then corresponds to checking if the TM halts.

 Reducing reasoning tasks

 Theorem 18.16: Dependency implication, CQ containment under constraints, and BCQ entailment under constraints are equivalent problems.

 Proof: Consider a set Σ of dependencies.